About California High-Speed Rail

 - The Authority has 119 miles of active construction in the Central Valley with dozens of active construction sites.

-- The Authority has acquired a majority of the right-of-way parcels needed for construction in the Central Valley.
+- The Authority has acquired almost all the right-of-way parcels needed for construction in the Central Valley.

 - The design work for construction in the Central Valley is nearing fully complete.